thoughtspot/thoughtspot.github.io/_admin/loading/change-schema.md

 You can change the sharding on a table or remove it altogether (creating a replicated table) using this procedure.
 This procedure preserves the data within the table.

 This procedure reshards a table.
 This is also called redistributing or repartitioning.
 You can use this method to reshard a table without losing its data or metadata.
-This means that worksheets and pinboards built on top of the table will continue to work.
+This means that worksheets and Liveboards built on top of the table will continue to work.

 You can use these steps to do any of these operations: